ngducdatRb/ngducdatRb/README.md

 - 👯 I’m looking to collaborate on Researching SLAM on Robotics

-- 🎯Goal: graduate from university
+- 🎯 Goal: graduate from university

 - 📫 How to reach me **ngducdat.rb@gmail.com**